neurostuff/ohbm2021-nimare-tutorial/notebooks/tutorial.md

 | <a href="https://www.sdmproject.com"><img src="images/sdm_logo.png" alt="SDM" width="200"/></a> | The Seed-based _d_ Mapping (SDM) app provides a graphical user interface and SPM toolbox for performing meta-analyses with the SDM algorithm, which supports a mix of coordinates and images. |
 | <a href="https://github.com/canlab/Canlab_MKDA_MetaAnalysis"><img src="images/mkda_logo.png" alt="MKDA" width="200"/></a> | The MATLAB-based MKDA toolbox includes functions for performing coordinate-based meta-analyses with the MKDA algorithm. |

-The majority of the above tools are (1) closed s
+The majority of the above tools are (1) closed source, (2) based on graphical user interfaces, and/or (3) written in a programming language that is rarely used by neuroimagers, such as C++.

 ## Goals for this tutorial